zionspike/vulnhub-writeup/tr0ll-1/kapi-note.md

 overflow@troll:/$ cat var/log/cronlog
 */2 * * * * cleaner.py
 ```
 This is cron job which run every 2 minutes.
 If I could modify cleaner.py and let python do something for me so I would be able to escalate overflow's privilege.
-But in the first place, I have to file cleaner.py.
+But in the first place, I have to find cleaner.py.

 Find cleaner.py
 ```